 Data alerts are triggered by conditions you define for your Indicator widgets.
 For example, if you have an Indicator widget that represents your company’s revenue, you can define an alert that notifies you when this revenue reaches or falls below a certain threshold.
 When creating data alerts, you define the condition that triggers the alert.
 Sisense provides three alert conditions that can trigger an alert:

 Sisense notifies you when a threshold is reached following a build.
 This condition is useful for monitoring metrics that follow a regular, cyclical schedule.

 Sisense automatically notifies you when the Sisense alert engine identifies an anomaly in your data based on machine learning algorithms.
 The Sisense algorithm actively learns from your data and eliminates noise to identify anomalies in your data.
+Sisense’s anomaly detection is based on a smoothing algorithm that takes the latest values into account.
 The more times an ElastiCube is built, the more accurate Sisense becomes at identifying any anomalies and notifying you.

 Sisense notifies you any time there is a change to your widget’s data.
 This condition is useful for metrics that do not frequently change.

 In addition, you can configure advanced settings that determine who receives the alert and what channel the alert is sent through.
 For more information see Advanced Settings.

 To create a Data alert: